NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 parsnips

 Pastinaca sativa is a biennial, cool-season crop native to the Mediterranean region.
-In its first year, it grows to about 1-1.5 meters in height and bears underground taproots, which generally are harvested after the first frost of the season.
+In its first year, it grows to about 1-1.5 meters in height and bears underground taproots, which are generally harvested after the first frost of the season.
 If left alone, the plant develops small yellow flowers in clusters, followed by seed pods in the next season.

-7 Amazing Health benefits of Parsnips
+7 Amazing Health Benefits of Parsnips

 See the table below for in depth analysis of nutrients: